iamshishirgaire/IOE-Syllabus-Data/faculties/automobile/7sem/automobile_electrical_and_electronics.md

-## Syllabus: Automobile Electrical and Electronics

-**Course objectives:**

-1. Knowledge in vehicle electrical and electronics components for engine operation.
-2. Enhancing the knowledge of sensor and microprocessor applications in vehicle control systems.
-3. Gaining information on modern safety systems in vehicle braking.

-**Syllabus:**

 1. **Introduction to automobile electrical and electronics system (2 hours)**
     * Electrical system: purpose, functions
     * Electronics system: purpose, functions